 Both these seeds are small, petite and usually confused with each other.
 These look-alikes have a very distinct and unique flavor.
 These are proportionally bigger than caraway seeds and have softer edges than caraway seeds.
 These are straight, and caraway seeds are curved at the ends.
 Though they appear similar, these are not substitutes for each other.
 It is like comparing basil with mint.

 Cumin seeds are called as seeragam in Tamil, where it is pronouncing as jeeragam.
 In Telugu, it is known as Jeelakara.
 In Hindi, it is called jeera.

 Substitutions for cumin seeds

-These have a very distinctive, unique, strong flavor which is incomparable to any other ingredient.
-Fortunately, the cumin seeds are available nowadays in almost all the specialty stores here in United States.
+These have a very distinctive, unique, intense flavor that is incomparable to any other ingredient.
+Fortunately, the cumin seeds are available nowadays in almost all the specialty stores here in the United States.
 So, I would recommend to use it not only for its flavor but also for its medicinal and nutritional values.

 Cumin seeds vs. Ground Cumin

 - Cumin seeds are used as whole or in the powder form.

 - Cumin powder or the ground cumin is used as the final touch.
 Just before serving the dish the ground cumin will be sprinkled over to enhance the aroma and taste of the meal.
 While ground cumin is available in the market, you can also make your won, dry roasting and grinding it in the spice jar.

 - If we are using it as a whole seed, add few drops of oil in a pan and the cumin seeds.
 Allow it to crackle, and this takes just a few minutes.
 It should turn golden brown, always keep in medium flame to control the cooking.
 The burnt cumin spoils the flavor of the food.
 So, need to be cautious while frying them.
 Just half a teaspoon of cumin is strong enough for the dish two people’s serving size.
 Always stick to the recipe which calls for cumin seeds.